core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * This document defines the usage of the sixth least significant bit, called "Group Flag", in the first byte of the OSCORE option containing the OSCORE flag bits.
 This flag bit is specified in {{iana-cons-flag-bits}}.

-* The Group Flag MUST be set to 1 if the OSCORE message is protected using the group mode (see {{mess-processing}}).
+* The Group Flag MUST be set to 1 if the Group OSCORE message is protected using the group mode (see {{mess-processing}}).

-* The Group Flag MUST be set to 0 if the OSCORE message is protected using the pairwise mode (see {{sec-pairwise-protection}}).
+* The Group Flag MUST be set to 0 if the Group OSCORE message is protected using the pairwise mode (see {{sec-pairwise-protection}}).
 The Group Flag MUST also be set to 0 for ordinary OSCORE messages processed according to {{RFC8613}}.

 ### Keystream Derivation for Countersignature Encryption ## {#sssec-encrypted-signature-keystream}